 2. Data Privacy Contact

-The Information Security Officer of the data importer can be reached at the following address:
+The Data Protection Officer can be reached at the following address:

 Nexus ID Solutions AB

 3. Technical and Organization Measures

 Nexus has implemented and will maintain for the service appropriate technical and organizational measures, internal controls, and information security routines intended to protect Data, as defined in the Agreement, against accidental loss, destruction, or alteration; unauthorized disclosure or access; or unlawful destruction as set forth in the subsections below.